score-spec/docs/content/en/docs/overview/_index.md

 Score reduces cognitive load by providing a single, easy to understand specification file that allows to run the same workload on entirely different technology stacks without the developer needing to be an expert in any one of them.
 Developers no longer have to fight a bunch of tech and tools when promoting their workloads from local to production, and can instead focus on writing and deploying code.

 ### Eliminates configuration mismanagement
 Development teams risk configuration inconsistencies when promoting workloads between environments that run on different technology stacks.
 For example, if you're running a testing environment with Docker Compose and a production environment on Kubernetes, keeping your Wwrkloads' configuration in sync can be challenging as each platform comes with its own set of APIs, semantics, syntax and configuration constructs.
-With Score, developers describe their workloads once with `score.yaml` and any required platform-specific configuration can be automatically generated via a Score Implementation CLI (e.g. score-compose or score-helm).
+With Score, developers describe their workloads once with `score.yaml` and any required platform-specific configuration can be automatically generated via a Score Implementation (e.g. score-compose or score-k8s).
 This significantly reduces the risk of configuration mismatch between environments.

 ### Enables separation of concerns
 Score enables a clear separation of concerns between developer-owned Workload related configuration and platform-owned infrastructure related configuration: Developers describe what their Wwrkload requires to run as part of `score.yaml` and if the requirements are honored by the platform, the workload runs as intended.